stevencch99/stevencch99.github.io/_posts/2019-12-26-How-to-convert-newline-LF-CRLF.md

 They're used to note the termination of a line, however, dealt with differently in today's popular Operation Systems.

-For example: in Windows both a CR adn LF are required to note the end of a line, whereas in Linux/UNIX a LF is only required.
+For example: in Windows, both a CR and LF are required to note the end of a line, whereas in Linux/UNIX a LF is only required.

 In the HTTP protocol, the CR-LF sequence is always used to terminate a line.